Carrie Dugovic (Teeters-Retemeyer)

 What was your favorite academic or student life memory and what advise would you give current students?

 Late nights in the computer labs, while the work was difficult, the teamwork I experienced working with other CIS students on group projects was the closest thing I've found to the unique camaraderie I found in the military.
-Advise: Don't get overwhelmed, break semesters down into individual classes, then create a calendar and fill in what is required each day and week to stay on task.
+Advice: Don't get overwhelmed, break semesters down into individual classes, then create a calendar and fill in what is required each day and week to stay on task.
 By accomplishing the individual tasks each week, before you know it, you've successfully completed another semester.

 How did Stanislaus help you shape your career objectives?

-I left the Air Force as a Delta Control Technician and Computer Operator.
+I left the Air Force as a Data Control Technician and Computer Operator.
 By finishing my degree, I moved into a Computer Programmer, then a Database Administrator position.
 Once I completed my MBA, I also taught advanced database classes part time for several years for the CIS Department.
 Stanislaus is an awesome place to work, and by getting my degree here, I fully understand the needs of our students.
 It's easy to think of databases as numbers, but behind every number is a student with important goals and dreams.

 What clubs, sports, and activities have you participated in?